svenfuchs/progit/de/08-git-and-other-scms/01-chapter8.markdown

 <!--You can do a lot more with the `fast-import` tool — handle different modes, binary data, multiple branches and merging, tags, progress indicators, and more.
 A number of examples of more complex scenarios are available in the `contrib/fast-import` directory of the Git source code; one of the better ones is the `git-p4` script I just covered.-->

-Du kannst noch ne ganze Menge mehr mit dem `fast-import`-Tool anstellen — es kann verschiedene Modi behandeln, Binärdaten, mehrere Zweige sowie Merges, Tags, Fortschrittsbalken und mehr.
+Du kannst noch ne ganze Menge mehr mit dem `fast-import`-Tool anstellen — es kann verschiedene Modi behandeln, Binärdaten, mehrere Branche sowie Merges, Tags, Fortschrittsbalken und mehr.
 Eine Reihe von Beispielen komplexerer Szenarios werden im `contrib/fast-import`-Verzeichnis des Git-Quellcodes bereitgestellt; eines der besseren ist das `git-p4`-Skript, das ich gerade behandelt habe.

 ## Zusammenfassung ##